 When you search for tips to be happier, exercise always comes up as one of them.
 But how much does exercising really make you happy?
 And how much do you need to exercise before you’ll notice the results?

-The answer: it depends (but doesn’t everything?).
-The exact amount of happiness gained directly from exercise is impossible to calculate, but we know that exercise does make you happier.
+Studies have shown that exercising does make you happier, but the exact amount of happiness gained directly from exercise is impossible to calculate.
 Leaving aside the physiological effects of hormones and endorphins, the psychological effects of exercise include higher self-esteem and feelings of competence, as well as better sleep.

 If you’re itching to go running right now, good!
 But before you do, stick around for a bit to find out how and by how much exercise can make you happier.